damerell/crawl/crawl-ref/docs/crawl_manual.rst

   overtake a Centaur.
 Due to their tiny size, they need very little food.
   However, they are herbivorous and cannot eat meat.
 Their size also makes them unable to wear most armour.
 They cannot wield large weapons, and even most smaller weapons require both hands to be wielded by a Spriggan.
+They advance in levels quite slowly.

 Nagas
   Nagas are a hybrid species: Human from the waist up with a large snake tail instead of legs.

-  They are reasonably good at most things and advance in experience levels at the same rate as Merfolk.
+  They are reasonably good at most things.
 They are naturally resistant to poisons, can see invisible creatures, and have tough skin, but their tails are relatively slow and cannot move them around as quickly as can other creatures' legs (this only affects their movement rate; all other actions are at normal speed).
 Their